gunjanjaswal/Lightweight-Newscast-XML-Sitemap-For-Google-News/README.md

 - Author display name updated to "Gunjan Jaswal".

 ### 1.1.1
-- Fixed WordPress coding standards: Added proper prefixes to all global functions and variables
+- Fixed WordPress coding standards: added proper prefixes to all global functions and variables.
-- Function names now use 'lnxsfgn_' prefix for compliance
+- Function names now use the `lnxsfgn_` prefix for compliance.
-- Improved code quality and WordPress.org plugin check compatibility
+- Improved code quality and WordPress.org plugin check compatibility.

 ### 1.1.0
-- Updated for WordPress 6.9 compatibility
+- Updated for WordPress 6.9 compatibility.
-- Updated minimum PHP requirement to 7.4
+- Updated minimum PHP requirement to 7.4.
-- Added proper plugin headers (Plugin URI, Domain Path, Requires at least, Requires PHP, Tested up to)
+- Added proper plugin headers (Plugin URI, Domain Path, Requires at least, Requires PHP, Tested up to).
-- Enhanced WordPress coding standards compliance
+- Enhanced WordPress coding standards compliance.
-- Verified compatibility with WordPress 6.9 UTF-8 improvements
-- Confirmed compatibility with WordPress 6.9 frontend performance enhancements
+- Verified compatibility with WordPress 6.9 UTF-8 and frontend performance improvements.

 ### 1.0.0
-- Initial release with core functionality
-- Added XML sitemap generation for Google News
+- Initial release: XML sitemap generation for Google News.
-- Implemented settings page with customization options
+- Settings page with customization options.
-- Added support for pretty permalinks
-- Added direct URL interception for SEO plugin compatibility
+- Pretty-permalink support with a direct-URL fallback for SEO plugin compatibility.
-- Improved admin interface with better instructions
-- Added Google News submission guidelines
+- Fallback values for required fields (publication name and language) plus basic validation.
-- Fixed compatibility issues with Yoast SEO and All in One SEO
+- Compatibility fixes for Yoast SEO and All in One SEO.
-- Fixed empty publication name and language fields
-- Added fallback values for required fields
-- Improved error handling and validation
-- Improved WordPress.org compliance with unique prefixes
-- Enhanced Google News compatibility descriptions
-- Added Buy Me Coffee donation support

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### Development Setup
-1. Clone the repository
-2. Set up a local WordPress development environment
-3. Install the plugin in your test site
-4. Make your changes and test thoroughly
+Pull requests are welcome.
+For anything substantial, open an issue first so we can talk through the approach before you spend time on it.
+To work on it locally, clone the repo into a test WordPress install, activate the plugin, and test your changes against real posts.

-## 📄 License
+## License

-This plugin is licensed under the GPL v2 or later.
+GPL v2 or later.

 ```
 This program is free software; you can redistribute it and/or modify